matheusb432/task-manager-app/README.md

 - Solid authentication scheme using JWT;

-- Responsive layout and design that follows UX best practices;
+- Responsive layout for all devices and design that follows UX best practices;

 - Creation of productivity profiles with scheduling flexibility, whether for specific intervals, weekdays, or weekends (for example, set a goal to study 5 hours per day during the month of July);